ePages-de/epages-devportal/_posts/2015/2015-10-01-setting-up-a-linux-development-environment-for-ruby-on-rails.md

 If you install these (globally) via your OS (package manager) then you risk a version mismatch which may cause errors during the build (or worse, at runtime).
 The better alternative is to (locally) download the source code for ruby.

-{% callout info Info %}
-Note the use of **prefix** below to ensure that the files to be installed are written to local dirs (and not globally).
+> **Info** Note the use of **prefix** below to ensure that the files to be installed are written to local dirs (and not globally).
-This isolates your ruby version nicely, protecting any other apps that depend on the global version, and yours from any changes made to the global one.
+> This isolates your ruby version nicely, protecting any other apps that depend on the global version, and yours from any changes made to the global one.
-{% endcallout %}

     > cd ~/declan/Downloads/ruby-2.2.3